tshepang/blog/content/rustc compile times.md

 parallel-compiler = true
 ```

-Following is output of latest commit:
+Following is the commit I built:

 ```
 ❯ git show